Jeffligit/recipe-planning-recipe-service/README.md

 When finalized we can update the versioning of the database to the most recent changes. run `alembic upgrade head`.

 If you want to undo the upgrade you can run `alembic downgrade -1`.
 Or specify which ever is the most recent version's `revision` hash. `-1` is a relative downgrade i.e. because we upgraded to head, if we want to undo it we downgrade by one version.

+## Unit Testing
+1. Run up `./script/up`
+2. Check the `CONTAINER_ID` by running `docker ps`
+3. ssh into the docker container by running `docker exec -it \[paste container id\] /bin/bash
+4. Run `pytest`, optionally you can also add the path to the tests you want to run.
+5. Run `exit` to exit out of the container
+6. Run `docker compose down` to spin down the container.